-The Model is organized around the concept of "Line", defined as the results of a transition between two levels (it goes without saying that this concept has not to be intended as restricted to bound-bound transitions, but encompasses as well free-bound transitions, although it does not include free-free transitions, currently).
+The Model is organized around the concept of "Line", defined as the results of a transition between two levels (this concept applies to bound-bound and free-bound transitions, but not free-free transitions).
 In turn each "Level" is characterized by one (or more) "QuantumState".
 The latter is characterized by a proper set of "QuantumNumber".